 - That the group shall provide qualified adult leadership plus additional trained staff in sufficient numbers to adequately conduct its programs and effectively provide for the safety, health, and well-being of all participants.

 - That all standards and certifications as may be required by law or in keeping with accepted practices be complied with.
-(See National Standards for Cub Scout/Boy Scout/Venturing Resident Camp, No. 19-108.)
+(See National Camp Accreditation Program.
+No. 430-056)

 - That the program of the group to be accommodated, as well as the leadership, shall be in harmony with the principles of Scouting.

 - That preference shall be given to nonprofit organizations.